nightbot/docs/spam-protection/caps.md

 /*
-Title: Excess Caps
+Title: Caps
 Sort: 2
 */

-Nightbot offers Capitalization filters that allows you to control how Excess Caps are handled in your chat.
+Nightbot offers a capitalization filter that allows you to control how excessive capitalization is handled in your chat.

 ## Usage

-Managing Excess Caps be found in the Nightbot Spam Protection menu by owners and channel managers.
+Managing excessive caps be found in the Nightbot Spam Protection menu by owners and channel managers.

-To view settings for Nightbot's excess caps filter, head over to the [Spam Protection menu](https://beta.nightbot.tv/spam_protection).
+To view settings for Nightbot's caps filter, head over to the [Spam Protection menu](https://beta.nightbot.tv/spam_protection).

 Clicking the Options button will open a popout that you can customize filter settings.

 #### Options

-- *Timeout Length* - This is maximum length of time Nightbot will timeout users for when being punished for this spam filter.
-Nightbot always issues a 5 second timeout for first offenses, and repeat offenses yield the length you select.
-The 600 second default value is equivalent to 10 minutes.
+- *Timeout Length* - This is the maximum length of time Nightbot will timeout users for when being punished for this spam filter.
+Nightbot always issues a 5-second timeout for first offenses, and repeat offenses yield the length you select.
+The 600-second default value is equivalent to 10 minutes.

-- *Length* - This is minimum number of Caps before Nightbot will punish the user for spamming.
-Where the default amount is 8 charaters.
+- *Length* - This is the minimum number of Caps before Nightbot will punish the user for spamming.
+The default amount is 8 characters.

-- *Exempt Userlevel* - This is minimum required userlevel to be exempt from this filter.
-For example if `regular` is set, regulars are able to use excess caps and not get punished.
+- *Exempt Userlevel* - This is the minimum required userlevel to be exempt from this filter.
+For example, if `regular` is set, regulars are able to use excessive caps and not get punished.

 - *Silent Mode* - Enable this setting and Nightbot will no longer give messages to punished users.
 This is useful for busier channels where Nightbot floods the chat with timeout explanation messages.

-- *Custom Message* - This sets a custom message to be displayed to users when they are punished from the excess caps filter.
+- *Custom Message* - This sets a custom message to be displayed to users when they are punished from the caps filter.
 Leaving this blank will use the default messages, which are randomly chosen Duke Nukem quotes.

-### Managing Excess Caps Filter
+### Managing Caps Filter

 All filters can be managed through the [Spam Protection menu](https://beta.nightbot.tv/spam_protection) or through the [!filters command](https://docs.nightbot.tv/commands/filters).